jenca-adam/awiki/pages/PROJECT_spectral/page.md

 title: Spectrality in order unit spaces and effect algebras
 ---
 *  **Description:** For spectrality in order unit spaces, we compare ther approach of Alfsen-Shultz to that of Foulis.
    In effect algebras, we study spectrality in the sense of Gudder and the approach of Pulmannová.
+The relation to sequential and divisible ea may be also studied.
 *  **People:** Sylvia Pulmannová, Martin Plávala
 *  **Related to:**
 *  **Folder:** /work/spectral, context